waku-org/docs.waku.org/docs/research/research-and-studies/incentivization.md

----
-title: Incentivization in Decentralized Networks
-description: The goal of this document is to outline and contextualize our approach to TWN i13n.
----

 Waku is a family of decentralized communication protocols.
 The Waku Network (TWN) consists of independent nodes running Waku protocols.
 TWN needs incentivization (shortened to i13n) to ensure proper node behavior.